 In considering the FOMC's monetary policy choices, it's important to remember that we're in a very different place now than when we first instituted extremely accommodative policy.
 The economy has come a long way since the dark days of late 2009.
-We've added over 121⁄2 million jobs, more than 3 million of them last year.
+We've added over 12 million jobs, more than 3 million of them last year.
 Even better, most of those were full-time.
-It's been a tough journey back, and monetary policy has played a crucial role in healing a once-ailing economy.6
+It's been a tough journey back, and monetary policy has played a crucial role in healing a once-ailing economy (see Swanson and Williams 2014 and Williams 2014).